RiteshBakare/AI-Learner/README.md

 ## Tech Stack

-**Flutter**: For the frontend development, ensuring a smooth and interactive user experience.
+**Flutter**: Ensure a smooth and interactive user experience for front-end development.

-**Firebase**: Provides robust backend services such as authentication, real-time database, and cloud storage.
+**Firebase**: Provides robust backend services such as authentication.

 **Spring Boot**: Powers the server-side application, enabling efficient and scalable backend processing.